 Breakfast is included on all days.
 When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
 You can have dinner either at the accommodation for the day or at some of the local restaurants, you can count that you host will give you the best options.

-This trip includes average cycling distances of 60 km per day on a mixture of asphalt and dirt roads, with a maximum daily elevation gain of 1050 m.
+This trip includes average cycling distances of 60km per day on a mixture of asphalt and dirt roads, with a maximum daily elevation gain of 1,050m.
 To enjoy the cycling sections, it is recommended that you have some previous experience and are in excellent physical shape (read more about difficulty grades).
 You can also rent an E-bike, which makes the trip more accessible (previous experience with e-bikes is essential).
+If you rent hybrid/electric bikes, you will ride on secondary tarmac roads.
+With the mountain bikes/mountain e-bikes, you ride on gravel tracks and path that the walkers follow as well.
 The routes are well-waymarked, and the itinerary is easy to follow.
 We will also provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.

 When to go